Flag of Detroit

-The flag of the city of Detroit was designed in 1907 by David E. Heineman and was officially adopted as the city's flag in 1948.
-The flag's design has been slightly altered several times in the years since, the most recent in 2000.
+The flag of Detroit was designed in 1907 by David E. Heineman and was officially adopted as the city's flag in 1948.
+Its design has been slightly altered several times in the years since, the most recent in 2000.

 Design

 The flag has the city seal emblazoned on quartered background, with each section representing a country that once controlled Detroit.
 The lower hoist (left) quarter represents France, which founded the fort and settlement in 1701; it has five gold fleurs-de-lis on a white field, imitating the Royal Standard of France.
 The upper fly (right) quarter represents Great Britain, which controlled the fort from 1760 to 1796; it has three gold lions on a red field, imitating the Royal Arms of England.
 The lower fly has 13 red and white stripes and the upper hoist has 13 white stars on a blue field, representing the original Thirteen Colonies of the United States.